Test-Time Optimization of Physical Query Plans with LLMs: Verification Experiments

 We re-evaluate these queries on a bare-metal Linux machine (NixOS, kernel 6.12.62) equipped with an AMD 9900X processor (24 cores, 48 threads), 64 GB of memory, and an NVMe SSD.
 Each query was executed three times, and the observed run-to-run variation was within 5\%, indicating that the measured speedups are stable and not dominated by transient system effects.

 Figure~\ref{fig:report_vs_measured_topk} compares, for each query, the reported speedup (x-axis) against the re-measured speedup (y-axis).
 Across both datasets, the points concentrate near the $y=x$ line, with deviations split roughly evenly above and below it, suggesting no systematic inflation or deflation of the reported gains.
-Most queries remain above the $y=1$ baseline under re-measurement, indicating that the optimizations generally preserve their improvements in an external environment; only a small subset fall near or slightly below $1$.
+Most queries remain above the $y=1$ baseline under re-measurement, indicating that the optimizations generally preserve their improvements in an external environment; only a small subset falls near or slightly below $1$.
 For TPC-DS, we omit two points that lie outside the plot’s axis limits for readability; their re-measured speedup coordinates are $(4.78,\, 4.05)$ and $(1.52,\, 2.78)$.
-Overall, these results show that the top reported improvements largely persist under independent re-execution, supporting the validity of our reported speedups.
+Overall, these results validate that the top reported improvements persist under cross-system transfer to a different hardware and OS configuration, even though the exact speedup magnitudes shift between systems.